anbox-cloud/discourse-docs/customizing.md

 Each bundle as different requirements you can learn about [here](https://discourse.ubuntu.com/t/installation-requirements/17734).

 If you don't have any need for streaming the visual output of the Android containers you can use the **anbox-cloud-core** bundle, otherwise you'll need the **anbox-cloud** bundle.
 However, even without the streaming stack there are still ways to get visual access for inspection purposes.
-See [Remote Access](remote-access.md) for more details.
+See [Access a container](https://discourse.ubuntu.com/t/container-access/17772) for more details.

 ## Manual Deployment